sakaishu/NOTTaskPaperForIOS/README.md

 Since [Jesse Grosjean generously decided to release the original source code for TaskPaper-iOS](http://blog.hogbaysoftware.com/post/72672157477/taskpaper-for-ios-source-code), I'd like to take the code and see if I can modernize the app a bit and make something that works even better (fixing the sync issues mentioned in the original README) and feels at home on iOS 7.

-In the immediate term, my plan is to get acquainted with the codebase, especially the UI and data model/sync areas
+In the immediate term, my plan is to get acquainted with the codebase, especially the UI and data model/sync areas.

 Over the next couple months, I then hope to: